daniel-furman/lwMCMC/README.md

 Recovered parameter constraints for a power law flow model for firn creep (ice compaction in nature).
 The grid entries reveal the 1-dimensional posterior distributions of our parameters, as well as the pairwise projections with one and two sigma modeling error contours.
 With the 1.8 +- 0.225 prior on the power law stress exponent, the inferred slope parameter is 1.70 +- 0.17.

-## Example 2: Particle Decay Modeling with Simulated Data
+## Example 2: Particle Decay Modeling with a Simulated Dataset

 ---